pbezant/LoRaManager/README.md

 * Automatic handling of network join and reconnection
 * Support for both confirmed and unconfirmed data transmission
 * Error handling with automatic retry mechanism
+* Support for hex string credentials instead of byte arrays

 ## Dependencies